\\\ Pet Insurance

 Cats notoriously play with the baubles on Christmas trees and bring these crashing down smashing displays whilst they can be injured and cut their paws.
 Dogs find wrapping paper and ribbon left lying around.
 Whilst wrapping paper generally isn’t toxic ribbon can cut their mouths and twist in their intestines and pets eating rich Christmas food that simply doesn’t agree.

-You can prevent many of these accidents by taking some precautions when preparing for Christmas and minimise your vet insurance claims.
+You can prevent many of these accidents by taking some precautions when preparing for Christmas and minimize your vet insurance claims.